kairos-io/kairos-docs/content/en/docs/Installation/nvidia_agx_orin.md

 mkfs.ext2 -L "COS_PERSISTENT" bootloader/persistent.img
 ```

-Note that the size of the partitions you modify should be dutely reported in the partition layout (see below).
+Note that the size of the partitions you modify should be duly reported in the partition layout (see below).
 {{% /alert %}}

 ### Edit the parition layout